Your data has a longer memory than your encryption

-As cryptographic assumptions evolve, organizations must transition from static security models to adaptable architectures capable of evolving over time.
-Quantum Vision’s technology approach is designed to support this transition in a standards-aligned, deployment-ready manner while integrating with existing systems and security controls.
+As cryptographic assumptions evolve, organizations may evaluate transitioning from static security models toward more adaptable architectures over time.
+Quantum Vision’s technology approach is designed to support such transition planning in a standards-informed manner and is intended to facilitate integration with existing systems and security controls.

-Our technology portfolio spans secure hardware, cryptographic software, and control plane systems.
-These technologies may be deployed independently or combined as part of an integrated security architecture, depending on operational, regulatory, and infrastructure requirements.
+Quantum Vision's technology portfolio is designed to include secure hardware, cryptographic software, and control plane systems.
+These technologies may be deployed independently or combined as part of an integrated security architecture, depending on operational, regulatory, and infrastructure considerations.

 Post-Quantum Cryptography

-Implementations prioritize standardized, publicly reviewed algorithms intended for real-world deployment.
-These cryptographic primitives form the foundation of both Quantum Vision’s software and hardware-based security technologies and support long-term interoperability, auditability, and regulatory acceptance.
+Implementation efforts prioritize standardized, publicly reviewed algorithms that are widely discussed for practical deployment.
+These cryptographic components are intended to form part of Quantum Vision’s software and hardware-based security technologies and aim to support long-term interoperability and auditability within applicable regulatory frameworks.

 Secure Hardware Foundations